-For more than four years now, my team and I have been helping tow company owners throughout the nation grow their businesses.
+For more than five years now, my team and I have been helping tow company owners throughout the nation grow their businesses.
 And, every day, we receive calls from prospective clients eager to have us help them as well.

 For any business to grow and increase profits, it must have a way to bring new customers into the business.
 And, since most motorists carry a very powerful computer (smartphone) with them at all times, advertising in the phone book is no longer a viable option.